-- (1) Report Issuance.
-The policy monitor shall issue a report to the authorized official within 60 days of the on-site monitoring visit to a county, unless a documented exception is provided by the director, with an alternative deadline provided, not later than 120 days from the on-site monitoring visit.
-The report shall contain recommendations to address areas of noncompliance. - (2) County Response.
-Within 60 days of the date the report is issued by the policy monitor, the authorized official shall respond in writing to each finding of noncompliance, and shall describe the proposed corrective action to be taken by the county.
+(1) Report Issuance.
+The For full and limited-scope reviews, the policy monitor shall issue a report to the authorized official within 60 days of the on-site monitoring visit to a county, unless a documented exception is provided by the director, with an alternative deadline provided, not later than 120 days from the on-site monitoring visit.
+The report shall contain recommendations to address areas findings of noncompliance.
+For drop-in visits, the policy monitor may issue a letter with recommendations.

+- (2) County Response.
+Within 60 days of the date the areport is issued by the policy monitor, the authorized official shall respond in writing to each finding of noncompliance, and shall describe the proposed corrective action to be taken by the county.
 The county may request the director to grant an extension of up to 60 days. - (3) Follow-up Reviews.
-The policy monitor shall conduct follow-up reviews of counties where the report included noncompliance findings.
-The follow-up review shall occur within a reasonable time but not more than two years following receipt of a county's response to the report.
+The policy monitor shall conduct follow-up reviews of counties where the a report included noncompliance findings.
+The follow-up review shall occur within a reasonable time but not more than two years following receipt of a county's response to the a report.
 The policy monitor shall review a county's implementation of corrective actions and shall report to the county and to the Commission any remaining issues not corrected.
-Within 30 days of the date the follow-up report is issued by the policy monitor, authorized official shall respond in writing each recommendation, and describe the proposed corrective action to be taken by the county.
+Within 30 days of the date the follow-up report is issued by the policy monitor, the authorized official shall respond in writing to each recommendation, and shall describe the proposed corrective action to be taken by the county.
 The county may request the director to grant an extension of up to 30 days. - (4) Failure to Respond to Report.
-If a county fails to respond to a monitoring report or follow-up report within the required time, then a certified letter will be sent to the authorized official, financial officer, county judge, local administrative district court judge, local administrative statutory county court judge, and chair of the juvenile board notifying them that all further payments will be withheld if no response to the report is received by the Commission within 10 days of receipt of the letter.
-If funds are withheld under this section, then the funds will not be reinstated until the Commission or the Policies and Standards Committee approves the release of the funds.
+If a county fails to respond to a monitoring report or follow-up report within the required time, then a certified letter will be sent to the authorized official, financial officer, county judge, local administrative district court judge, local administrative statutory county court judge, and chair of the juvenile board notifying them that all further payments will be withheld if no response to the a report is received by the Commission within 10 days of receipt of the letter.
+If funds are withheld under this section, then the funds will not be reinstated until the Commission or the

+Policies and Standards Committee approves the release of the funds.

 (5) Noncompliance.
-If a county fails to correct any noncompliance findings, the Commission may impose a remedy under §173.307 of this title.
+If a county fails to correct any noncompliance findings, the Commission may impose a remedy under §173.307 of this title. (relating to Remedies for Noncompliance).

-Effective date: 9/23/15, 40 TexReg 6349 amended to be effective 1/10/18, 43 TexReg 230
+Effective date: 9/23/15, 40 TexReg 6349 amended to be effective 1/10/18, 43 TexReg 230 amended to be effective 4/13/20, 45 TexReg 2409